lgeo3/ros_course_esme/ros-esme-ws/tp1/TP1.md

 exit
 ```

-ROS needs lots terminals to run the commands we need in this TP.
-So, we are encouraging you to use a terminal multiplexer, as *terminator* or *tmux*.
+ROS needs many terminals to run the commands we need in this TP.
+So, we encourage you to use a terminal multiplexer, as *terminator*.

-Run `terminator` command to open a new windows with **terminator**.
-Here some usefull shortcuts:
+Run `terminator` command to open a new window with **terminator**.
+Here some useful shortcuts:

 - Toggle fullscreen: `F11`
 - Split terminals horizontally: `Ctrl` + `Shift` + `O`